-The Board of Administration's proposal for the appropriation of the profit for 2018 is to be subject to the approval of the SGM of 19 April 2019.
+The Board of Administration's proposal for the appropriation of the profit for 2019 is to be subject to the approval of the SGM of 24 April 2020.

-28. AFFILIATES
+32. AFFILIATES

-a) The main affiliates and a short description of their activity and of the major transactions with the Company during the years 2018 and 2017 are presented in the table below:
+a) The main affiliates and a short description of their activity and of the major transactions with the Company during the years 2019 and 2018 are presented in the table below:

-Entity name Nature of the operations with the Company Country of origin Alumil EGE SA Associate of the Company - Alumil Rom Industry (40.00%) Turkey Alumil MISR for Aluminium and Accesories Industry SA Associate of the Company - Alumil Rom Industry (40.00%) Egypť Alumil Aluminium Industry SA The parent-entity and the main provider of semi- manufactured goods Greece Alumil Industry SRL Subsidiary of the parent- entity, Alumil Mylonas (70.00%) Moldova GA Plastics SA Subsidiary of the parent- entity, Alumil Mylonas (50.00%) Greece Alpro Vlasenica AD.
-Subsidiary of the parent- entity, Alumil Mylonas (61.37%) Serbia BMP Hellas SA Subsidiary of the Company - Alumil YU Industry SA (41.32%) Greece Alumil YU Industry SA Subsidiary of the parent- entity, Alumil Mylonas (98.50%) Serbia
+Entity name Nature of the operations with the Company Country of origin Alumil EGE SA Associate of the Company - Alumil Rom Industry (40.00%) Turkey Alumil MISR for Aluminium and Associate of the Company - Alumil Rom Industry (40.00%) Egypt Accesories Industry SA Alumil Aluminium Industry SA The parent-entity and the main provider of semi- manufactured goods Greece Alumil Industry SRL Subsidiary of the parent-entity, Alumil Mylonas (70.00%) Moldova BMP Hellas SA Subsidiary of the Company - LMG Europian Twchnologies LTD Cyprus (70.074%) Greece Alumil Zagreb DOO Subsidiary of the Company - BH Aluminium DOO Bosnia (100%) Croatia BH Aluminium DOO Subsidiary of the Company - ALPRO Vlasenica AD (100%) Bosnia